 If you don’t a have a dedicated den area, think about converting an existing space like a bedroom or little-used formal living room or dining room.
 Add French doors to separate the area from the rest of the home and create a quiet environment that’s more conducive to work.

 No extra room available?
 How about setting up your office in the basement?
-This renovation project will require some extra time and money, especially if you’re going to partition off the area, but you’ll be able to create a much larger and more private workspace than you could in the upper living area.
+This renovation project will require some extra time and money, but if the new normal will mean more WFH hours, this might be the ideal spot.
+Consider partitioning off the area to create a much larger and more private workspace than would be available in the upper living area.

 You’ll want to insulate the walls to keep winter chills away.
 Also, consider building a bathroom and small kitchen nearby for convenience, to reduce distractions, and stay as productive as possible.

-Check building codes before starting construction to make sure you’re in compliance.
+The current conditions don’t mean you can ignore building codes.
+Before starting construction, check with your local municipality to make sure you’re in compliance.
 New codes may require an egress window in addition to the basement stairs for emergency exit.
-If you plan to meet with clients in your home, you should also consider adding a separate exterior entrance.
+If you plan to meet with clients in your home once stay-at-home restrictions are lifted, you should also consider adding a separate exterior entrance.
 This will definitely require the expertise of a contractor to safely cut an access door through the basement wall.

 No matter where you locate your office, you should carefully layout the room for maximum utilization.
 Sketch out the floor plan on paper to determine the most efficient set-up.
-It may be helpful to note all the dimensions of furniture, filing cabinets, and equipment so you can be sure everything fits and is easily accessible.
+Start with the major components like your desk, your chair, your computer and workspace.
+Make sure to measure each item as well as the floor space around them to make sure everything fits and is easily accessible.

 The Right Lighting